Rima Ariadaeus: Age

 The ridges crossing the rille trough of Rima Ariadaeus and the surrounding plains units have been offset by the trough, proving that the ridges are older than the faults.
 Some craters are cut off by the faults and are, therefore, older.
 Other craters lie on the wall of the trough and are younger than the faulting.
 The faulting must be relatively young because so few craters appear to be younger than the faults, and because the edges of the trough appear to be crisp and little affected by slumping and other mass wasting.

-NASA photograph
+The Moon split claim

-Apollo mission photographs of the Rima Ariadaeus revealed a 300 km-long (about one eighteenth of the moon's diameter) rift line on the surface of the moon.
-On being asked in 2010 about Internet suggestions that this was proof of the Islamic story of the splitting of the moon, NASA scientist Brad Bailey said, "My recommendation is to not believe everything you read on the internet.
-Peer-reviewed papers are the only scientifically valid sources of information out there.
-No current scientific evidence reports that the Moon was split into two (or more) parts and then reassembled at any point in the past."
+An Apollo mission photograph of this 300-kilometer-long rille has been used as evidence by the Muslim online community in support of the Islamic account of the Splitting of the Moon.
+Astronomer Paul Groot of Radboud University, refutes this claim, pointing out that the rille does not encircle the entire surface of the Moon and arguing that its formation is related to the impact that formed the Tycho crater, which is located to the lower right of the feature in the orientation of the photo.
+NASA notes that the rille is similar to geological faults on Earth and states: